dingbat/hamljsx/readme.md

+## NOTE: Support has moved to the [haml-jsx webpack loader](https://github.com/dingbat/haml-jsx-loader).
+You should use it instead.

 # Haml :heart: JSX

 With this Rails gem you can inline HAML in JSX by putting it between the `(~` and `~)` delimeters.